nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 It's show time.

-After all this problem understanding and plan making, it's time to crack your fingers, dust off the keyboard, and code code code!
+After all this problem understanding and plan making, it's time to crack your fingers, dust off the keyboard, and write some code!

 This part will be easy because why?

 Because you wrote pseudocode!
 All you need to do now is translate that plain language into JavaScript, Python, or (shudder) Java.

-You got this!
+Then hit Enter...

 ### Evaluate the Plan

-Now run that code!

-Did it work?
+Did your plan work?

 If no, back to step 1.